 Student Non-member (12-17): $40, Member $35

-Have you wondered what happens after nightfall with the International Wolf Center’s ambassador wolves?
-Here’s your opportunity to participate in a “Citizen Science” project and document important behavioral data critical to understanding the Exhibit Pack dynamics.
-Participants camp out in the Center’s auditorium in full view of the wolf viewing windows!
-The next morning, after a relaxing continental breakfast, analyze the evening’s observations and interpret the behavior.
-Bring your sense of adventure, a sleeping bag and pillow for this unique overnight opportunity at the Center!
+Have you ever wondered what happens after nightfall with the International Wolf Center’s ambassador wolves?
+Here’s your opportunity to participate in a “Citizen Science” and document important behavioral data critical to understanding the Exhibit Pack dynamics.
+This program includes the observation of the weekly “What’s for Dinner” program at 7 p.m. on Saturday night.
+Watch the 2020 pups find their place in the social structure while camping out in the Center’s auditorium in full view of the wolf viewing area.

 Download important program details [PDF] (cancellation policy, details on lodging, meals and transport, packing list and sample itinerary and Required Health Form).

 Minimum Age: 12 *must be accompanied by adult if under the age of 18

 Location: International Wolf Center

 Minimum number of participants: 4